Observability Dashboard

 Viewing the AHT Data

 The AHT (Average Handle Time) graph helps track how much time agents spend handling customer interactions each month, showing the average duration across all calls.
 AHT includes the entire interaction time—such as talk time, hold time, and After Call Work (ACW).
-The average AHT duration is calculated by dividing the total handle time for all calls by the number of calls handled during the selected period:
+The average AHT duration is calculated by dividing the total handle time by the number of calls handled during the selected period:

 This graph allows you to compare performance between teams, skills, and individual agents, identify patterns or unusual changes in interaction duration.
 Trends in the AHT graph can help identify increases or decreases in AHT for specific teams, skills, or agents over time.
 For example, a rising line may indicate longer customer interactions due to complexity or inefficiencies, while a downward trend may suggest streamlined processes, improved agent performance, or better system support.